 - 1. This action chronicles a chilling tale of human experimentation, covert military operations, and heretofore unchecked abuses of power by our own government.
 Ironically, one of the main facilitating events for this debacle was action by a court.
-In 1950, during the height of the Cold War, the U.S. Supreme Court issued its decision in the Feres case, which in effect ruled that the government is immune from damages claims brought by Armed Forces personnel arising from DEFENDANTS' own torts.
-The Supreme Court's decision to absolve DEFENDANTS of legal responsibility for damages caused by the tortious acts committed by the government upon our nation's military personnel quickly led DEFENDANTS to undertake an expansive, multifaceted program of secret experimentation on human subjects, diverting our own troops from military assignments for use as test subjects.
+In 1950, during the height of the Cold War, the U.S. Supreme Court issued its decision in Feres v.
+United States, 340 U.S. 135 (1950) (hereafter, "Feres"), which in effect ruled that the government is immune from damages claims brought by Armed Forces personnel arising from DEFENDANTS' own torts.
+The Supreme Court's decision to absolve DEFENDANTS of legal responsibility for damages caused by the tortious acts committed by the government upon our nation's military personnel quickly led DEFENDANTS to undertake an expansive, multi-faceted program of secret experimentation on human subjects, diverting our own troops from military assignments for use as test subjects.
 In virtually all cases, troops served in the same capacity as laboratory rats or guinea pigs.
-DEFENDANTS were able to capitalize on the inherently coercive relationship of a soldier's commanding officers to their soldiers, as military orders can be enforced by a strong set of formal and informal sanctions. - 2.
-In 1942, the War Department - the present day Department of Defense ("DOD") - authorized the first experiment on military personnel, and beginning in the early 1950s, the Central Intelligence Agency ("CIA") and United States Army planned, organized and executed an extensive series of chemical and biological experiments.
+DEFENDANTS were able to capitalize on the inherently coercive relationship of a soldier's commanding officers to their soldiers, as military orders can be enforced by a strong set of formal and informal sanctions or punishment. - 2.
+In 1942, the War Department the present day Department of Defense ("DOD") authorized the first experiment on military personnel which used mustard gas, and various additional experiments were conducted during and following World War II.
+Beginning in the early 1950s, the human experiment program was greatly expanded, as the Central Intelligence Agency ("CIA") and United States Army planned, organized and executed an extensive series of experiments involving potential chemical and biological weapons.
 The CIA also sponsored human drug experimentation by the Federal Bureau of Narcotics ("FBN"), now the Drug Enforcement Administration ("DEA").
-This vast program of human experimentation shrouded in secrecy - was centered at the Army's compounds at Edgewood Arsenal and Fort Detrick, Maryland.
-The human experimentation was conducted without the informed consent of its subjects and in direct contravention of applicable legal standards and principles of international law.
-Representatives of DEFENDANTS had also, on many occasions, promised the test participants ("volunteers") that they would receive medals for volunteering, as well as health care, but they instead abandoned Plaintiffs and the other participants, hiding behind the insulating dependency on another person;
+This vast program of human experimentation shrouded in secrecy was centered at the Army's compounds at Edgewood Arsenal and Fort Detrick, Maryland.
+The human experimentation was conducted without the informed consent of its subjects and in direct contravention of applicable legal standards and principles of